WICG/storage-buckets/explainer.md

 ## The default bucket

-The following existing APIs, if a user agent chooses to support them, will operate on the `default` bucket.
-These APIs create the `default` bucket on-demand.
+The following existing APIs, if a user agent chooses to support them, will operate on the default bucket.
+These APIs automatically create the default bucket on-demand.

 * `WindowOrWorkerGlobalScope.indexedDB` in
   [IndexedDB](https://w3c.github.io/IndexedDB/#factory-interface)